JoergBitzer/AudioDevOrga/installReadMe.md

 * Windows:
     0. Install compiler (I would use Visual Studio 2019 or later.
 The free version (community edition) is OK)
     1. Install git (e.g. use gitbash)
-    2. Install CMAKE (dont forget to select option use/change PATH for alle users)
+    2. Install CMAKE (don't forget to select option use/change PATH for alle users)
-    3. Install Editor (Visual Studio Code works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all platforms)

 * Apple:
     0. Install compiler (I would use Xcode)
     1. Install git (if not installed)
-    2. Install CMAKE (dont forget to add the path to terminal, e.g
+    2. Install CMAKE (don't forget to add the path to terminal, e.g
     ```console
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
     ```
-    3. Install Editor (Visual Studio Code works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all platforms)

 * Linux:
     0. Check installed compiler version (gcc -v should be > 9.0), if not installed,  install it (e.g. sudo apt install g++ build-essential gdb)
     1. check if git is available (git --version), if not install it
-    2. check if CMAKE is avaliable (cmake --version should be > 3.15), if not install it
+    2. check if CMAKE is available (cmake --version should be > 3.15), if not install it
-    3. Install Editor (Visual Studio Code works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all platforms)

 ## install audio plugin development framework

-Several plattform independent frameworks are available (JUCE, IPlug, VSTGUI) Only JUCE (www.juce.com) is described here.
+Several platform independent frameworks are available (JUCE, IPlug, VSTGUI) Only JUCE (www.juce.com) is described here.

 To prevent to many files cluttering around, start with e new subdirectory